Redefining Casual Dining

 The James Beard Foundation recognized Brodsky among the “Best Hotel Chefs in America” saying “His imagination and refined palate allow him to create knockout dishes…yet he always knows when to stop to allow, as he puts it, ‘the natural flavors to maintain their integrity.’”
 The Boston Globe wrote “Every dish contains an element of surprise, be it a striking presentation…an intriguing aroma…or a bold melding of flavors and textures.”
 Coast Magazine described Brodsky’s food as “delectable” and Conde Nast Traveler deemed Wequassett among one of “The World's Best Places to Stay” for six consecutive years, in part due to its superior culinary offerings.

-This summer, Brodsky opened City Landing, located along the Waterfront and Rose F. Kennedy Greenway.
+In July of 2012, Brodsky opened City Landing, located along the Waterfront and Rose F. Kennedy Greenway.
 With its contemporary, sophisticated and yet approachable American menu and an open, convivial atmosphere, City Landing represents both Brodsky’s drive and vision.
 The restaurant will also showcase his keen understanding of hospitality.
 Brodsky will use his self-developed Memorable Hospitality program to train City Landing’s service team in an unprecedented and thoughtful hospitality philosophy that places strong emphasis on appreciating guests and exceeding their expectations.
 Memorable Hospitality is based on Brodsky’s belief that guests should crave the warmth of the dining room as much as any dish on his menu.

 Outside of the kitchen, Brodsky’s contagious charisma and down-to-earth vibe have led him to numerous guest appearances on shows such as The Dish, TV Diner, Boston's WB News, New England Living, Bringing it Home, The Phantom Gourmet and New England Lifestyles.
 Bill has also been featured in Time Magazine, Cape Cod Magazine, Cape Cod Life, Nation’s Restaurant News, Chef Magazine, Redbook, Modern Bride and The Boston Globe.